 “They’re definitely getting a little older,” he says.
 “I have two in their 50s and several in their 30s.
 We’re seeing some older students that want to change careers.
 They know there is a demand for mechanics.
 And we’re getting some females now, and that’s something we hardly ever had a few years ago.”

-The service industry as a whole is seeing slightly older technician candidates as they seek to replace retiring techs and fill new needs brought on by growth.
-“Our average technicians are male, (ages) 20- 35, and we prefer they have some diesel experience and some certifications but we will train,” says Sherrie Moore, human resources manager for Montgomery, Ala.-based Four Star Freightliner.
+Dealers, too, are seeing slightly older technician candidates as they seek to replace retiring techs and fill new needs brought on by growth.
+“Our average technicians are male, (ages) 20-35, and we prefer they have some diesel experience and some certifications but we will train,” says Sherrie Moore, human resources manager for Montgomery, Ala.-based Four Star Freightliner.

 But just because the students and budding technicians aren’t fresh out of high school doesn’t mean they’re exactly old dogs struggling to learn new tricks.
 According to Clark, the opposite is true.